 Increased user engagement leads to improved knowledge and comprehension.

 Improved knowledge empowers farmers to make more informed and optimal decisions for their farms.
-Evaluations of PAD’s Kenya program found that maize farmers who received customized SMS messages on the use of agricultural lime for soil health and healthy plant growth had 21% to 28% better knowledge on the topic compared to farmers who did not receive messages (2016-17 Kenya, PAD SMS Lime Trials).
+Evaluations of PxD’s Kenya program found that maize farmers who received customized SMS messages on the use of agricultural lime for soil health and healthy plant growth had 21% to 28% better knowledge on the topic compared to farmers who did not receive messages (2016-17 Kenya, PxD SMS Lime Trials).

 Expanding the Evidence Base

-The true impact of PAD’s work is likely to be larger and should increase over time.
+The true impact of PxD’s work is likely to be larger and should increase over time.